JuliaLang/www_old.julialang.org/community/index.md

 * [JuliaLangEs](https://www.facebook.com/groups/julialang.es/) group for discussions around the usage of Julia in the Spanish language.
 * [JuliaTokyo](https://www.facebook.com/groups/885166968160540/) group for discussions around the usage of Julia in the Japanese language.
 * [Julia Korea](https://www.facebook.com/groups/juliakorea/) group for discussions around the usage of Julia in the Korean language.
+* [Julia Taiwan](https://www.facebook.com/groups/JuliaTaiwan) group for discussions around the usage of Julia in the Traditional Chinese language.

 ## VK